-ADC solutions provide functions that optimize delivery of enterprise applications across the network.
-ADCs provide functionality for both user-to-application and application-toapplication traffic, and effectively bridge the gap between the application and underlying protocols and traditional packet-based networks.
+In its 2016 Magic Quadrant report for Application Delivery Controllers (ADC), Gartner, a leading market research firm, defined ADCs as follows: ADCs provide functions that optimize delivery of enterprise applications across the enterprise network.
+ADCs provide functionality for both user-to-application and application-to-application traffic, and effectively bridge the gap between the application and underlying protocols and traditional packet-based networks.
 This market evolved from the load-balancing systems that were developed in the latter half of the 1990s to ensure the availability and scalability of websites.
-Enterprises use ADCs today primarily in order to improve the following aspects of their applications: availability; scalability; end-user performance; data center resource utilization; and security.
+Enterprises use ADCs today primarily in order to improve the following aspects of their applications: availability; end-user performance; data center resource utilization; and security.
 However, the ADC market provides asymmetrical solutions to improve these aspects over a wide range of applications.
 At the same time, new use cases and deployment models of ADC technology continue to emerge, reflecting significant innovation in the market.
 These technologies apply across a growing base of enterprise applications that may use the Internet, or may have little or no roots in Internet-based and browser-based technologies.